 For example, you’re running a 50% off sale and your current landing page copy says “50% off on all products.”

-Your hypothesis is that changing the headline to “50% off on all products until X date” could improve the conversion rate by creating a sense of urgency to act now.
+Your hypothesis is that changing the headline to “50% off on all products until X date” could improve the conversion rate by creating a sense of urgency to act now to help meet conversion goals.

 Then, you create two pages and launch them with an A/B testing tool, such as VWO and Optimizely.

-Once the results are in, you can see which version performs better and continue testing for even better results.
+Once the results are in, you can see which version performs better, optimize your landing page accordingly, and continue testing for even better results.

 If this seems overwhelming, HawkSEM’s team can do A/B testing for you.
 Explore our conversion rate optimization services and reach out to schedule a free consultation.